oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Oregon Marriage Records Public?

-Under Oregon's vital record laws, marriage records become public 50 years after the event.
+Under Oregon’s vital record laws, marriage records become public 50 years after the event.
+The appropriate department maintains these marriage records as official civil records, and all marriages must be appropriately recorded and documented in writing to ensure legal validity.
 Anyone can request public records in the state, including marriage records that have exceeded the time limit.
-However, until the time has elapsed, access to marriage records in Oregon is restricted to certain authorized persons.
+However, until the time has elapsed, access to marriage records in Oregon is restricted to certain authorized persons and may require written authorization from the parties or spouses involved.

 How to Find Marriage Records in Oregon

 Marriage records in Oregon can be obtained from the Vital Records Office of the Oregon Centre for Health Statistics.
-Members of the public can also get marriage records, such as licenses and certificates, by contacting the Oregon County county clerk where the marriage occurred.
+These marriage records are maintained by the appropriate department as official civil records, and are recorded by civil authorities such as the town or county clerk.
+Members of the public can also get marriage records, such as licenses and certificates, by contacting the Oregon County clerk where the marriage occurred.
+Note that historical marriage records may also be available from churches, which served as primary sources for such records before civil registration became standardized.

 Residents can schedule in-person appointments online on the Vital Records Office website.
 Requesters should check into their appointment at least ten minutes early at: